International Travel Grants for Graduate Students

 International Enhancement Grant

-International Affairs will fund a small number of grants of up to $1,000 on a competitive basis for graduate students seeking support to pursue relevant semester or summer-long internationally-focused academic or training opportunities in Latin America or Africa that will enhance their degree programs at the University of Kansas.
+International Affairs will fund a small number of $1,000 international travel grants on a competitive basis for graduate students seeking to pursue relevant semester or summer-long internationally-focused academic or training opportunities in Latin America that will enhance their degree programs at the University of Kansas.
 The International Enhancement Grant supports directed, off-campus international activities in areas that do not duplicate opportunities or coursework available at KU.
-Owing to restrictions on the funds available this year, we are only able to provide international enhancement grants to support travel to Latin America.
-We are working on developing additional funding streams to support travel to other parts of the world in future years.

 Eligible enhancement projects include: